Hacker News

 This seems like an argument that there are no priorities and no things that are more important than other things.
 I don't think you believe that.

-8 hours ago by oblio
+4 years ago by oblio

 > If the takeaway is, "never work on internal tools," I've worked at companies where the internal tools were more valuable than anything customer-facing.